Danielle Puzzo

 Bernardsville, NJ 07924

-Danielle Puzzo is a passionate educator and founder of The Manipulative Mama, an education consulting business focused on play-based learning and individualized strategies for young children.
-With over 15 years of experience in special education, early childhood, and STEM coaching, she has dedicated her career to creating engaging, hands-on learning experiences that help students build confidence, resilience, and a love of learning.
+Danielle Puzzo is a passionate educator and founder of the.manipulative.mama LLC, an education consulting business focused on play-based learning and individualized strategies for children.
+With over 15 years of experience in special education, early childhood, and Instructional coaching, she has dedicated her career to creating engaging, hands-on learning experiences that help students build confidence, resilience, and a love of learning.
 Her approach emphasizes manipulatives, games, and real-world connections rather than traditional rote methods, and she also coaches parents to reinforce these strategies at home.
+Throughout her career, Danielle has developed and led programs for students from diverse backgrounds, partnering with families and schools to strengthen academic achievement, leadership, and social-emotional growth.
+She has expertise in curriculum design, staff training, program evaluation, and data-driven insights, ensuring that every initiative is thoughtfully aligned to student needs.
+Danielle’s work consistently emphasizes equity, inclusion, and access, striving to create supportive environments where all students feel valued and empowered to succeed.
+Danielle holds a Master of Education with a Literacy Specialist Certification from Georgian Court University, as well as bachelor’s degrees in Special Education and Early Childhood Education from Kean University.
+After a successful public education career, including her most recent role as a STEM coach, she transitioned in 2025 to focus on her family and consulting business.
+Her professional philosophy centers on fostering creativity, independence, and practical skills in young learners while helping parents and educators implement effective, engaging teaching strategies.

-• Literacy Reading Specialist Certification
+• Literacy Specialist Certification

 • Georgian Court University- M.Ed.

-• Kean University- B.A.
+• Kean University-B.A

 Q